Which subjects are in our faculty?

 Students cover the following themes at key stage 4:

-Philosophy and ethics is an interesting subject with increasing importance as we live in a multi-faith society – respect, tolerance and understanding of different religious communities is an ever-present issue.
-Students gain an informed understanding of some world religions with a key focus on making philosophy, ethics and religion relevant.
-We cover topics that encourage critical thinking and analytic skills, and challenge students to form opinions on controversial and challenging issues.
+Religion and ethics is an interesting subject with increasing importance as we live in a multi-faith society – respect, tolerance and understanding of different religious communities is an ever-present issue.
+Students gain an informed understanding of some world religions with a key focus on making religion and ethics relevant.
+We cover topics that encourage critical thinking and analytic skills, and challenge students to form opinions on controversial and thought provoking issues.

 In key stage 4 students can develop their understanding further and study a GCSE in religious education.
 The course focuses on the beliefs and teachings of Buddhism and Christianity; however, students also explore issues such as: